 If you are on regular medication and require a prescription, you can request your medication in the following ways:-

-- Online via the NHS App or Patient Access
+- Online via the NHS App or Patient Access - Click HERE for digital support on how to request repeat medications

 - Post – you will need to supply a stamped addressed envelope.
 Please write clearly your name/Address/preferred pharmacy for collection and the items you require; a contact number is also useful.
 Our post box can be found at the entrance opposite the pharmacy, if you wish to deliver your request by hand.